aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

 {# Test if variable is not a string #}
 {% if ethernet_interface != 'Ethernet1' %}
 ```

+!!! info
+    Also [PLUGIN-2](#plugin-2-test-if-variable-exists-with-given-value) can do test if variable is defined and has specific value

 ### VAR-8 - String comparison